katharsis-project/katharsis-docs/source/user-docs.rst

 - serialization layer has been completely rewritten and is more robust/easier to understand.
 - a new DocumentFilter has been introduced that allows to modify incoming requests and responses.
 - many classes considered to be non-public have been moved to internal packages.
-- an experimental security module.
-- a very experimental meta module.
 - a rewritten servlet integratino for Katharsis based on KatharsisBoot.

 Features deprecated with this 3.0 releases remain support for quite some time to come.
 As such